-- Turn off the controller(s) (if fitted) by pressing the on / off (^ψ) button. - The on / off operating light will go out and the priority light, if it is on, will go out. - Switch off the electrical supply at the power outlet to the water heater if there is no risk of freezing conditions occurring (refer to note below). - Close the gas isolation valve at the inlet to the water heater. - Close the cold water isolation valve at the inlet to the water heater.
+- Turn off the controllers(s) (if fitted) by pressing the on / off button. - The light in the on / off button will go out and the priority light (standard controller) or the ACTIVE light (Deluxe controller), if it is on, will go out. - Switch off the electrical supply at the power outlet to the water heater if there is no risk of freezing conditions occurring (refer to note below). - Close the gas isolation valve at the inlet to the water heater. - Close the cold water isolation valve at the inlet to the water heater.

-Note: If there is a risk of freezing conditions, the electrical supply to the water heater should not be switched off unless the water heater is drained, otherwise damage could result (refer to "Frost Protection" on page 11 and "Draining the Water Heater" on page 13).
+Note: If there is a risk of freezing conditions, the electrical supply to the water heater should not be switched off unless the water heater is drained, otherwise damage could result (refer to "Frost Protection" on page 9 and "Draining the Water Heater" on page 9).